 Scientific studies show exposure to PFAs may lead to health problems

 Research suggests a link between PFAs and diseases like prostate cancer, kidney cancer, testicular cancer, decreased fertility, developmental effects or delays in children, including low birth weight, accelerated puberty, bone variations, or behavioral changes, and reduced ability of the body’s immune system to fight infections, including reduced vaccine response, as well as increased cholesterol levels and/or risk of obesity.

 Lawsuits resulting in millions of dollars in settlements as citizens take action

-In recent years, cities, water utilities and other parties have sued manufacturers to compensate them for the cost of cleaning PFAs out of the water.
+Cities, water utilities and other parties have sued manufacturers to compensate them for the cost of cleaning PFAs out of water.
 Last year, 3M, Honeywell and Saint-Gobain Performance Plastics Corp. agreed to pay $65.25 million to settle a suit filed by a New York town and residents.
-The companies agreed to pay $65.25 million, though they continued to deny liability.
-This is actually a relatively small PFA lawsuit: in 2017, DuPont and Chemours settled thousands of suits for $671 million.
+In 2017, DuPont and Chemours settled thousands of suits for $671 million.
 Citizens who believe they have been affected by “forever chemicals” are taking action in consumer suits as well: Burger King, McDonald’s, L’Oreal and others face litigation.

 Schonbrun Seplow Harris Hoffman & Zeldes, LLP is investigating potential claims against major corporations for their role in the “forever chemicals” problem.
 If you have purchased any products containing forever chemicals such as per- and poly-fluoroalkyl substances (PFAs), feel free to contact a class action attorney at Schonbrun Seplow Harris Hoffman & Zeldes, LLP for a free, confidential consultation.
 You can reach us by completing and submitting the case evaluation form below or by calling us at 619-400-4990.